davetheunissen/davetheunissen.github.io/_posts/2018-08-07-azure_functions_acr_and_k8s.md

 [![Launch Cloud Shell](https://shell.azure.com/images/launchcloudshell.png "Launch Cloud Shell")](https://shell.azure.com)

->You can still follow along from your local machine provided you have the [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
+>You can still follow along from your local machine provided you have [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.

 Kuberenetes has the concept of contexts which allows you to switch between different Kubernetes clusters.
 Configure `kubectl` to connect to your Kubernetes cluster